WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 This network of connection that can be documented securely between individual's sovereign source identities could serve as another seed to bootstrap an identity with a new jurisdiction and document circumstance.

->> double-check government terms-labels > explain self-sovereign identity

->> make sure definition of WoT and identities registered to it are clear >
->consider using Kaliya's topologies of identity models > explain threat models
->at each point of refugee's journey > make sure biometrics can be later disabled
->or deleted as desired (ask christopher) > explain how motes of refugee's
->identity can be maintained (while respecting privacy) by NGOs and governments

->> technical: blockchain(-like) structure, XDI for semantic interoperability,
->provable claims, biometric-type identification, attestations (by refugee
->workers for example)